hongyan99/local-LLM-with-RAG/openlit_setup.md

 ## Register With OpenLIT in Application

-Note that the instruction in openlit site suggested to use https://127.0.0.1:4318 but that does not work.
+Note that the instruction in openlit site suggested to use https://127.0.0.1:4318 but if you have not yet setup https for your docker instance, you cannot use the https.
+Just use http instead.
-Going to docker, http://localhost:4318 is listed as the URL.
-It seems that extra effort is needed to configure the https endpoint.

 ## View Logs